comby-tools/comby.dev/website/blog/2022-08-31-comby-with-types.md

 really is no way to know if the change is valid.
 Ever since then I've wanted a way to pull type information into `comby`.

-Now there's now an experimental way to query type information with `comby` that solves this kind of issue.
+There's now an experimental way to query type information with `comby` that solves this kind of issue.
 The main idea is to write [a rule](../../../../docs/advanced-usage#rules) that pattern matches against type information in hover tool tips (i.e., type-on-hover data).